 We offer a FREE community service information class on immigration options, taught by a licensed attorney.
-In the Do I Have a Path to Legal Status in the United States? - you’ll get an overview of the requirements for the various paths to legal immigration status, including family petitions, VAWA petitions, U-Visas, T-Visas, asylum, and current DACA.
+In the Do I Have a Path to Legal Status in the United States? - you’ll get an overview of the requirements for the various paths to legal immigration status, including family petitions, VAWA petitions, U-Visas, T-Visas, and asylum.

 For class schedules and additional information about the free class, click here.